samwisekind/discord-bot-wow-status/README.md

 ## Introduction

-This repository contains the source files for a Node server written in Typescript for a Discord Bot that automatically posts _World of Warcraft_ related messages.
+This repository contains the source files of a Node server written in Typescript for a Discord Bot that automatically posts messages related to _World of Warcraft_.
 The bot is mostly for private use but it can be installed and used on any Discord server, however it must be hosted manually.

-Features include:
+Features of the bot include:

 * Monitors a realm and posts messages when the status of the realm changes (i.e. when the realm goes down or comes back up, useful for weekly maintenance)
 * Posts a message when daily quests and weekly raids reset (based on US reset time)